-Mr. Lucien Davenport is a 69-year-old patient who has been your continuity clinic patient in your resident clinic for the last 3 years.
+Mr. Lucien Davenport is a 69-year-old patient who has been your clinic patient for the last 3 years.
 He is originally from New Orleans, but he and his wife relocated to Louisville where their daughter lives following loss of their home in Hurricane Katrina.
 You typically see him every 3 to 4 months to maintain control of his diabetes (type 2) and his hypertension, hyperlipidemia, gout, and peripheral vascular disease.
-In the last year, he has missed a couple of regular appointments and not shown up despite rescheduling and calling him personally.
-When you call him to see why he did not come to clinic, you learn that his wife of 43 years died four months ago, and he promises to come back to clinic for his next regularly scheduled visit in a couple of months.
+In the last year, he has missed a couple of regular appointments despite rescheduling and calling him personally.
+When you call him to see why he did not come to clinic, you learn that his wife of 43 years died 9 months ago, and he promises to come back to clinic for his next regularly scheduled visit in a couple of months.

-Before that visit appointment occurs, his daughter JoAnn brings Mr. Davenport to the ER for a gout flare.
-She asks to speak to the social worker in the ER due to her concerns about Mr. Davenport’s safety at home.
-The ER social worker records the concerns in her notes and moves his appointment with you up to the following week to both follow-up on his gout flare and talk to him and his daughter about how things are going at home.
+Before that appointment occurs, his daughter JoAnn brings Mr. Davenport to the ER for a gout flare.
+She also asks to speak to the social worker in private due to her concerns about Mr. Davenport’s safety at home.
+The ER social worker records the concerns in her notes and coordinates moving his appointment with you up to the following week to both follow-up on his gout flare and talk to him and his daughter about how things are going at home.

 Client reports to Social Worker that he has been “down” since his wife died and that she “used to cook and do the bills” and he has not “felt like doing any of that.”
 When asked about weight loss, he says he is eating, but not as well as when his wife was alive because “she was a great cook.”
 When asked about the financial consequences of not paying bills, he gets angry and says “I’m not a child, I’ll get to it, they aren’t even that behind” and then says his daughter needs to “mind her own business” and that “she wants my money so she doesn’t have to wait to inherit it, she has all of this credit card debt and is about to get kicked out of her apartment.”
 When asked who he could call if he was in crisis and needed someone to talk to, he said “I guess not my daughter since she’ll just get you guys to come lock me up and then take all my money!”